-The range in crime statistics across the 18 policing neighbourhoods is huge, with hundreds of reports in some areas in October and fewer than 100 in others.
+The range in crime statistics across the 18 policing neighbourhoods is huge, with hundreds of reports in some areas in March, with fewer than 100 in others.

-The statistics show Ipswich West had the next highest number of crimes reported, with 487 in October.
-A total of 211 violence and sexual offences were reported, followed by 65 reports of anti-social behaviour and 46 of public order.
+The statistics show Ipswich West had the next highest number of crimes reported, with 572 in March.
+A total of 266 violence and sexual offences were reported, followed by 69 reports of anti-social behaviour and 51 of shoplifting.